 More than simply the shortest day of the year, winter solstice is a deeply important date in the calendar.
 This day, when one of Earth’s poles reaches its maximum tilt away from the sun, has held a spiritual quality for cultures across continents and centuries.
 This has manifested in representing the rebirth of the sun god, the triumph of light over darkness, or even as a celebration of Pachamama (Mother Earth) herself.
 It marks a turning point: the promise of longer, brighter days; animals stirring from their winter slumber; the bloom and rebirth of life itself.
-Thus, it has inspired traditions that range from ancient rituals to modern festivities – traditions that you can experience yourself.
-Here are 8 incredible winter solstice celebrations from around the globe that you can take part in to welcome the return of the light.
+Thus, it has inspired traditions that range from ancient rituals to modern festivities.
+Here are 9 incredible winter solstice traditions from around the globe.

 Explore Stonehenge with Insight on the Best of Britain tour